This article is only a guide – MyCheapRemovals don’t provide pet shipping services

 - Reinforced Crates: Reinforced crates are a special type of hard-sided carrier made from metal or reinforced synthetic materials.
 These types of carriers are designed for certain breeds that may be able to chew through a standard hard-sided carrier.

 Many airlines have restrictions on what breeds of dogs they will transport or the conditions upon which they will transport them.
-For breeds designated by the airline as “dangerous,” they may require you to use one of these special crates that have an IATA CR82 certification.
+For breeds designated by the airline as “dangerous,” they may require you to use one of these special crates with an IATA CR82 certification.

 - Wearable Carriers: